-- 1 head cauliflower, cored and divided into small florets
+- 1 head cauliflower cored and divided into small florets

 - Private Reserve Greek extra virgin olive oil

-- 2 tsp ground cumin
+- 2 teaspoon ground cumin

-- 1 tsp harissa spice
+- 1 teaspoon harissa spice

 - Salt and pepper

-- Handful fresh parsley for garnish, optional
+- Handful fresh parsley for garnish optional

-- 1/4 cup/30 g toasted pine nuts (or toasted slivered almonds), optional
+- ¼ cup/30 g toasted pine nuts or toasted slivered almonds, optional

-- Preheat oven to 475 degrees F (or 250 degrees C)
+- Preheat the oven to anywhere between 450 to 475 degrees F (or 250 degrees C)

-- Combine cumin and harissa in a small dish.
+- Combine the cumin and harissa in a small dish.
 Season cauliflower with the spice mixture and a generous pinch of salt and black pepper.
 Toss again to combine.
 Spread cauliflower florets well on the baking sheet so that they are in one layer.

 - How to Serve this Cauliflower: this roasted cauliflower is a super versetile dish.
 Great as an appetizer with tahini and warm pita bread.
 Or as a side dish next to your favorite entree like baked fish; lemon chicken; souvlaki; or Greek Keftede meatballs.